Hague defends help given to UK woman in Libya

-"You had to laugh, and we knew were going to have to conduct an assessment of the site ourselves to see if it was suitable for landing."'Finish the job'
+"You had to laugh, and we knew were going to have to conduct an assessment of the site ourselves to see if it was suitable for landing."

 A Tory MP has urged the international community to arm the Libyan opposition against pro-Gaddafi forces forces.